JetBrains/kotlin/spec-docs/function-types.md

 * A value of an extension function type cannot be **called** as a function, and a value of a non-extension function type cannot be called as an extension.
 This requires an additional diagnostic which is only fired when a call is resolved to the `invoke` with the wrong extension-ness.
+(Note that this restriction is likely to be lifted, so that extension functions can be called as functions, but not the other way around.)
 * Shape of a function **literal** argument or a function expression must exactly match the extension-ness of the corresponding parameter.
 You can't pass an extension function **literal** or an extension function expression where a function is expected and vice versa.